ashleyboucher/hashicorp/terraform-getting-started.md

 - Experience using a CLI

 ## Download and Install Terraform
-Before getting start, visit [Terraform.io](https://www.terraform.io/downloads.html) to download the latest appropriate version of Terraform for your system.
+Before getting started, visit [Terraform.io](https://www.terraform.io/downloads.html) to download the latest appropriate version of Terraform for your system.
 After the file downloads, unzip it to install.

 ## Terraform Configuration
 Now that Terraform is installed, you can start creating infrastructure.
 The first step is to create a Terraform configuration.
 We recommend that you create your configuration inside a new directory: